7span/flutter-launchpad-docs/docs/app-branding/about.md

  # App branding and configuration

-- Flutter Launchpad provides a single command to change application name, application logo and application package name all together. 😉
+- Dashing-Kit provides a single command to change application name, application logo and application package name all together. 😉
 - For this, run the following command.

 ```